-The IAM roles and policy auditor will audit, and if enabled, manage the default Riot IAM policies and roles.
+The IAM roles and policy auditor will audit, and if enabled, will manage you AWS policies stored in Github.

 Required Tags

 Cloud Inquisitor audits EC2 instances and S3 Buckets for tagging compliance and shutdowns or terminates resources if they are not brought into compliance after a pre-defined amount of time.